thijsdeschildre/switchwire-bonus/README.md

 ## Software configuration
 Install the software stack microcontroller.
 Usually this is a Raspberry Pi with klipper, an API such as Moonraker, and a  front-end like Mainsail or Fluidd.
 You can find premade images for these stacks.
 There's a sample configuration for driver board [here](https://github.com/VoronDesign/Voron-Switchwire/tree/master/Firmware).
-A sample Voron config for Prusaslicer /  Superslicer can be found on Discord (pinned messages of #slicers_and_print_help).
+A sample Voron config for Prusaslicer /  Superslicer can be found on Discord (pinned messages of **#slicers_and_print_help**).
 These two config files need to be adapted further to your build.
-This is a learning process.
+This is a learning process and part of the build.

 ## Tuning
 Voron information to tune [here](https://docs.vorondesign.com/tuning/).